Youth Voice in Parliament Week

 I thought the campaign was for people aged 21 and under?

-Your memory is correct - in previous years the campaign has been for young people aged 21 and below.
+In previous years the campaign has been for young people aged 21 and below.
 We’ve updated the campaign age to 25, as this is consistent with the way that most bodies in Australia understand youth.